Topological Derivative for Shallow Water Equations: Topological derivative using the Gangl and Sturm method

 with $\alpha_1, \alpha_2\in \mathbb{R}_+$ such that

-Here, we have chosen to take zero as the first element of the diagonal of the matrix $Q(\alpha)$.
-This choice is justified by the fact that, in general, no viscosity is placed on the continuity equation in the viscous Shallow water system, making it a non-fully parabolic system.
-One of the simple reasons that might necessitate placing a viscosity on the continuity equation is to avoid the discontinuities that can occur in the original formulation of the hyperbolic Shallow water equation \cite{lukaswe}.
-In the following, our aim will be to calculate the topological derivative of the objective function $J(\Omega)$ defined by
+Here we have chosen to take zero as the first element of the diagonal of the matrix $Q(\alpha)$.
+This choice is justified by the fact that, in general, no viscosity is placed on the continuity equation in the viscous shallow water system, making it a non-fully parabolic system.
+One of the simple reasons why it may be necessary to place a viscosity on the continuity equation is to avoid the discontinuities that can occur in the original formulation of the hyperbolic shallow water equation \cite{lukaswe}. \\In what follows, our aim is to compute the topological derivative of the objective function $J(\Omega)$, defined by